HarperDB/documentation/docs/developers/clustering/things-worth-knowing.md

 ### Queueing

-HarperDB has built-in resiliency for when network connectivity is lost within a subscription.
+Harper has built-in resiliency for when network connectivity is lost within a subscription.
 When connections are reestablished, a catchup routine is executed to ensure data that was missed, specific to the subscription, is sent/received as defined.

 ***

 ### Topologies

-HarperDB clustering creates a mesh network between nodes giving end users the ability to create an infinite number of topologies. subscription topologies can be simple or as complex as needed.
+Harper clustering creates a mesh network between nodes giving end users the ability to create an infinite number of topologies. subscription topologies can be simple or as complex as needed.

 ![](../../../images/clustering/figure6.png)